-Perched on the jagged rim of the crater, wreathed in morning mist, camouflaged in river-stone and cloaked in indigenous creepers, the Ngorongoro Serena Safari Lodge is a triumph of ecological and architectural fusion.
-Sensitively constructed so as to take nothing from its environment, while affording endless vistas over the heat-shimmering reaches of the crater below, the clustered boulder-built buildings of the Lodge hug the crater rim, linked by rope-lashed timber walkways that skirt the buttressed roots of ancient, liana-hung trees.
+Perched on the jagged rim of the crater, wreathed in morning mist and camouflaged in river-stone and cloaked in indigenous creepers, the Ngorongoro Serena Safari Lodge is a triumph of ecological and architectural fusion.
+Sensitively constructed so as to take nothing from its environment, while affording endless vistas over the heat-shimmering reaches of the crater below, the clustered, boulder-built buildings of the Lodge hug the crater rim, linked by rope-lashed timber walkways that skirt the buttressed roots of ancient, liana-hung trees.
 The interior, radiating out from the primeval log fire glowing at the heart of the Lodge, blends the concentrated hush of a game-viewing hide with the ochre, rust, and charcoal images of a prehistoric cavern.
 Lit by flaming wall-lanterns, clad in gigantic volcanic boulders and decorated by the iron spears, bright-beaded robes and intricately carved artifacts of the Maasai creating a very unique lodge.
-All of the 74 guest rooms and suites have been elegantly decorated with brass lamps and leather headboards & Afro-Arabian artifacts.
+All of the guest rooms and suites have been elegantly decorated with brass lamps, leather headboards, and Afro-Arabian artifacts.
 Dining combines international & Pan-African fare, often served in the bush where barbeque cuisine is a delight.
 Take part in game drives and hikes around the rich Ngorongoro Crater, full of life and discoveries.

-Strung around the Crater rim, each with its own rock-enclosed balcony, the rooms feature brass lamps, embossed leather headboards, wildwood mirrors, Maasai carvings and stylised prehistoric cave paintings.
+Strung around the Crater rim, each with its own rock-enclosed balcony, the rooms feature brass lamps, embossed leather headboards, wildwood mirrors, Maasai carvings, and stylised prehistoric cave paintings.
 Each room enjoys uninterrupted views over the Crater's unmatched splendour.
-Room amenities and facilities include direct dial telephone and WiFi, laundry, valet and shoeshine services, mineral water and toiletries, bathrobe and slippers, 24-hour room service, safe and hairdryers (from reception), and 24-hour medical service.
+Room amenities and facilities include direct dial telephone, Wi-Fi, laundry, valet and shoeshine services, mineral water and toiletries, bathrobe and slippers, 24-hour room service, safe, hairdryers (from reception), and 24-hour medical service.

 The Kimba Suite enjoys a perfect view of the crater.
-The spacious bedroom is luxuriously appointed with a king-sized double bed with walk-in mosquito net, sumptuous furnishings, dressing area and natural stone ensuite bathroom.
-The elegantly appointed sitting room: enjoys panoramic views and is tastefully and relaxingly furnished while offering: a fully stocked mini-bar, digital multi-channel TV and direct dial telephone.
+The spacious bedroom is luxuriously appointed with a king size bed with walk-in mosquito net, sumptuous furnishings, dressing area, and natural stone en suite bathroom.
+The elegantly appointed sitting room enjoys panoramic views and is tastefully and relaxingly furnished while offering a fully stocked mini bar, digital multi-channel TV, and direct dial telephone.
 The room also features a generous stone-built balcony overlooking the Crater.
 24-hour room service is available and fruit and wine will be laid out to welcome each guest.

-The split-level rock-built dining and bar area features a wall of windows, which look down on to the constantly changing vistas of the crater below while double doors lead out on to a broad viewing terrace.
+The split-level, rock-built dining and bar area features a wall of windows, which look down on to the constantly changing vistas of the crater below, while double doors lead out on to a broad viewing terrace.
 Clustered around a glowing central fireplace, the space is decorated with prehistoric cave paintings and lit by stylized torches.
-Breakfast and lunch are presented in buffet-style and feature a wide range of international choices.
-In typical safari style, offering a ‘full English Breakfast’ as well as European options while the lunch menus will typically include meat, poultry, fish and vegetarian options.
-The table d’hôte dinner menus feature a salad buffet, soup, entrée, pudding, cheese and biscuits and tea or coffee.
+Breakfast and lunch are presented buffet-style and feature a wide range of international choices.
+In typical safari style, there is a ‘full English Breakfast’ as well as European options while the lunch menus will typically include meat, poultry, fish, and vegetarian options.
+The table d’hôte dinner menus feature a salad buffet, soup, entrée, pudding, cheese and biscuits, and tea or coffee.
 Vegetarian options are always available.
-The majority of the meat and dairy products, as well as the fruits and vegetables are sourced from the communities that surround the conservation area.
-The wine list offers a broad selection of old- and new-world wines, and local and imported beers and spirits.
+The majority of the meat and dairy products, as well as the fruits and vegetables, are sourced from the communities that surround the conservation area.
+The wine list offers a broad selection of old and new-world wines, and local and imported beers and spirits.

 Morning wildlife walks around the lodge with a resident naturalist include a full safari breakfast, cooked in the cool of an acacia grove on the Crater’s floor, an open-air ‘Crater Barbecue Lunch’ by a hippo-filled pool on the Crater’s floor, and an action-packed selection of adventure hikes around the Ngorongoro Crater and the volcanoes of the nearby Crater Highlands.
-Enjoy authentic displays of Maasai dance, song, performance and music, or a day trip to Olduvai Gorge, the ‘cradle of mankind’, and site of one of the most important and controversial.
-Touring the palaeolithic finds in recent history include a visit to neighbouring ‘Empakaai ‘, a 300m deep crater dominated by a flamingo-frosted soda lake, and visits to a selection of authentic Maasai villages, all of which belong to the national Cultural Tourism Programme and allow unique visits to Maasai homesteads, traditional cattle markets and women’s handicraft groups.
+Enjoy authentic displays of Maasai dance, song, performance, and music, or a day trip to Olduvai Gorge, the ‘cradle of mankind’.
+Touring the Palaeolithic finds in recent history include a visit to neighbouring ‘Empakaai ‘, a 300 meter deep crater dominated by a flamingo-frosted soda lake, and visits to a selection of authentic Maasai villages, all of which belong to the national Cultural Tourism Programme and allow unique visits to Maasai homesteads, traditional cattle markets, and women’s handicraft groups.